Los Lagos Region: Zona Sur (Chile)

 Los Lagos contains the country's second-largest island, Chiloé.
 It also hosts the second-largest lake, Llanquihue.
 The mainland portion of the region, south of Reloncaví Sound (Palena Province), is considered part of Patagonia.

 It lies primarily within Zona Sur (South or Southern Zone), one of the five natural regions in which CORFO (Chilean Economic Development Agency) divided continental Chile in 1950.
-Its northern border is formed by the Bío-Bío River, the limit with the Central Chile Zone.
+The Bío-Bío River, the limit with the Central Chile Zone, forms its northern border.

-The region is known for its many lakes, Andean mountains, volcanoes and wild forest environments.
-To the south is Chiloé, along with its fjords and colorful wooden churches which constitute a UNESCO World Heritage site.
+The region is known for its many lakes, Andean mountains, volcanoes and rugged forest environments.
+Chiloé, along with its fjords and colorful wooden churches, constitutes a UNESCO World Heritage site to the south.

-The Pan-American Highway and the main north-south railway terminate at Puerto Montt, which is the provincial capital.
+The Pan-American Highway and the main north-south railway terminate at Puerto Montt, the provincial capital.
 Other important cities include Osorno, Castro, Ancud, and Puerto Varas.

-The province of Chiloé, including Chiloé Island and Chiloé Archipelago, is part of Los Lagos Region.
-While Chiloé Archipelago belongs geographically to Zona Austral, in terms of culture and history it lies closer to Zona Sur.
+The province of Chiloé, including Chiloé Island and Chiloé Archipelago, is part of the Los Lagos Region.
+While the Chiloé Archipelago belongs geographically to Zona Austral, in terms of culture and history, it lies closer to Zona Sur.

 A forested coastal mountain range is found in the northern part of the region as well as the lowlands of the Valdivia and Bueno river system.
-Rising above the southern end of the fertile Central Valley are the Andes Mountains.
+The Andes Mountains rise above the southern end of the fertile Central Valley.

-In the southern part of the region, the Andean cordillera dominates the region’s southeast mainland and though the elevation is here much reduced, its peaks rise between glacial valleys to become fjordlike estuaries.
+In the southern part of the region, the Andean cordillera dominates the region's southeast mainland.
+Though the elevation is here much reduced, its peaks rise between glacial valleys to become fjordlike estuaries.
 Innumerable archipelagos and islands are found here.